 This part you likely have down pat—gather all of your hair into a ponytail at the back of your head.

 Don’t reach for a hair tie!
 You won’t need one to lock this look in place.
 Separate a banana clip, and place the hinge at the base of your ponytail, with one side of the clip (the combs) on either side.
-Close the clip around your ponytail and ta-da!
-You did it, you took your ponytail to a whole new level.
+Close the clip around your ponytail and you’re done.

 You may remember a few years ago, when sock buns were all the rage.
 You could cut up a sock and use it to create your fullest, biggest bun ever—even if you had thin or fine hair.
 However, long before anyone thought up the genius idea of a sock bun, banana clips were used to create voluminous buns.
-And now that banana clips are making their return, why not take full advantage of their bun-hacking abilities?
+Now that banana clips are making their return, there’s no better time to take full advantage of their bun-hacking abilities.
 So, grab a banana clip and a few bobby pins, then give it a try.

 You won’t need much detail to master this step, since it’s extremely similar to how you created a banana clipped-pony in the previous tutorial.
 The one major difference being that you should secure your ponytail higher, atop your head.

 Once you have your ponytail, you’ll need to turn it into a bun.
-And don’t worry, it’s easy!
-Begin wrapping the ends of your ponytail around the banana clip, pinning them in place with bobby pins as you go.
-Since the length of the banana clip is longer than the base of your average ponytail, you’ll end up with a much bigger bun than you’re used to.
+Begin wrapping the ends of your pony around the banana clip, pinning them in place with bobby pins as you go.
+Since the length of the banana hair clip is longer than the base of your average ponytail, you’ll end up with a much bigger bun than you’re used to.

-Don’t want your big bun to go anywhere?
-We know just the thing—spritz with the L’Oréal Paris Elnett Precious Oil Satin Hairspray for a long-lasting, high-shine look.
+If you don’t want your big bun to go anywhere, you’ll need to reach for a hairspray.
+We know just the one—spritz with the L’Oréal Paris Elnett Precious Oil Satin Hairspray for a long-lasting, high-shine look.

 Banana clips aren’t only meant to be hidden away beneath buns and ponytails.
 You can also choose to show them off, not only using them to secure your hair style but to decorate it too.
 A prime example of a look where this would work is a French twist.
-You can dress up the classic look by using a colorful or bejeweled banana clip to make your updo extra special.
-Not to mention, creating a French twist with the help of a banana clip actually easier than doing it the traditional way.
+You can dress up the classic style by using a colorful or bejeweled banana clip to make your updo extra special.
+Not to mention, creating a French twist with the help of this accessory is actually easier than doing it the traditional way.
 So, get your hands on a banana clip that’s anything but boring and you’re ready to get started.

 We’re confident you can do this part.
 Quickly gather all of your hair into a ponytail.
-If your hair happens to need a little texture boost, use a texturizing hair spray, like the L’Oréal Paris Advanced Hairstyle Boost It Air-Blown Texture Mist, before forming your ponytail.
+If your hair happens to need a little texture boost, use a texturizing hairspray, like the L’Oréal Paris Advanced Hairstyle BOOST IT High Lift Creation Spray, before forming your ponytail.

 Here’s where the “twist” aspect comes into play.
-Pull your ponytail upwards, so that its ends are facing towards the sky, and begin twisting.
-Once you’ve twisted the ponytail completely, fold it in half, so that the ends are pointing downwards again.
+Pull your ponytail upward, so that its ends are facing towards the sky, and begin twisting.
+Once you’ve twisted the pony completely, fold it in half, so that the ends are pointing downward again.
 Tuck stray ends into the twist, then push the twist over so the ends are concealed completely.

-Grab your banana clip, it’s time.
+Grab your banana hair clip.
 Open the clip and secure it around the French twist in its entirety, much like you did with the very first tutorial, the updated ponytail.

 If you’re worried your French twist may start to sag as the day (or night) goes on, you can strategically place a few bobby pins to give your style an extra layer of security.

-Want to take more inspiration from the past?
-Check out our articles, Grunge Goes Glam: How to Get ‘90s-Inspired Smoky Gray Hair with a Twist and 6 ‘80s Makeup Ideas That Are Back.
+Next up: If you want to take more inspiration from the past, check out our articles, Grunge Goes Glam: How To Get ‘90s-Inspired Smoky Gray Hair with a Twist and 11 ‘80s Makeup Ideas That Are Back.